sengelha/streaming-percentiles/README.md

 #### JavaScript

-- For backwards-compatibility reasons, class names are capitalized.
+- For backwards-compatibility reasons, all class names are capitalized.

 ### interface stmpct_alg